Key Points

 When you stop a person working on the line and request they rework something so it can be shipped out, do you account for that extra labor, material cost, delays, etc.?
 If not, then your process has a hidden factory

-While there are a number of ways to graphically display the hidden factory, the analogy of an iceberg is the most common.
+While there are several ways to graphically display the hidden factory, the analogy of an iceberg is the most common.
 Above the waterline, you see the traditional and captured costs of poor quality, such as: rejects, warranty costs, inspection, scrap, and rework.
 Below the waterline are the hidden costs, which are typically not captured and accounted for.

 Armand V. Feigenbaum (1920-2014), an American quality control expert and businessman, devised the concept of Total Quality Control, which led to the development of Total Quality Management.
 He said the hidden factory can account for anywhere from 20% to 40% of an organization’s total capacity.